richa2970/Basic-Banking-Sys/README.md

-# Ayush Prajapati Banking System
+# Richa Kumari Banking System
-Sparks Foundation Internship Project : Basic Banking System

 A Web Application used to transfer money between multiple users.

 Stack used -